redis/docs/content/operate/oss_and_stack/install/install-redis/install-redis-on-linux.md

 - operate
 - stack
 - oss
-description: 'How to install Redis on Linux
+description: How to install Redis on Linux

-  '
 linkTitle: Linux
 title: Install Redis on Linux
 weight: 1